lbondi7/lbondi7.github.io/_posts/2019-03-21-gep-mariokart-9.markdown

 #### Camera System

-The camera system showed off teh different cameras we had in teh game such as a cinematic cam for the intros, a follow cam for each player and a orbit which span around the player once they had crossed the finish line.
+The camera system showed off the different cameras we had in the game such as a cinematic cam for the intros, a follow cam for each player and a orbit which span around the player once they had crossed the finish line.

 #### Item System

-The item work in the same way to the original mario kart in that a player would go through an item box to pick up an item and then be able to use that item when they pressed a certain button.
+The items work in the same way to the original mario kart in that a player would go through an item box to pick up an item and then be able to use that item when they pressed a certain button.

 #### Sounds System